 Christianos (Χριστιανός) is the origins of the name "christian" and is a derogatory term (Roman) for those who follow Christos (Χριστός - "anointed one") instead of Nero.
 The usage in Scripture is simply for cultural reference in the epistles.
 This becomes critical to understand in later discussions regarding Israel and Messiah, but for now we'll stick with basics.

 There are only a handful of Pauline verses that "christians" ( a religion - which I do not identify with) have to justify not keeping the "Law".
 The "Law", which is sometimes referred to as the Statutes and Ordinances, can be used in exclusion to the Commands (often referring to the Levitical Law of the priests).
 This additional usage further confuses people.
 All confusion is the basis for religion.
+Religion hinders a relationship with Him.
 The origin of our current languages themselves came from a deliberate confusion at Babel.
 However, if you don't keep the 10 Commands, you can't even claim to be a "christian", as the 10 Commands are even the basis for the religion of christianity.
 Hopefully this rabbit hole reveals how semantics is the key to understanding.

 So the above quotes from Paul's epistles seem to claim we're no longer under the Law.
 Is that true?
 Well... what is the Law?
 There are many definitions of "The Law", and they all have a specific usage when restored to their original context/usage.
 The Law of the Pharisees (which is NOT the Law of the Father) is what is known as the oral Law.
 This is the only Law that is actually done away with.
 The Law of the Father is the Law that was given at Horeb on Sinai.
-This is fulfilled in the Law of Spirit and Life (Romans 8:2).
+This is glorified in the Law of Spirit and Life (Romans 8:2).
 This is contained in the book of Deuteronomy, the "mishneh haTorah hazoth" (a copy of The Law).
 This exceeds the 10 Commands in that it contains the Word of the Father as revealed to Moses for the Father's people "FOR ALL GENERATIONS".

 So there are multiple meanings for the words generically used in Scripture as "The Law".
 If I went into all of Paul's usages this study would result in a small book.
 Let's instead examine then what lawlessness is.
 It's interesting that "christians" don't talk about this word, and it's usage.
 In fact they blatantly ignore it.